Saturated fats can be found in meat, including bacon.

 Different types of fats

-There are several different types of fats and we'll take a look at these below.
+There are several different types of fats and we'll take a look at these below:

 Where is saturated fat found?

-Olives, ground nut oil, and avocados.
+Olives, olive oil, nuts, peanut butter, and avocados.

 Trans fats are synthetically made, they do not naturally occur.
 Trans fats are created in an industrial process that adds hydrogen to liquid vegetable oils to make them more solid.
 They are also known as partially hydrogenated oils.